Alen983/demo-repo2/readme.md

 6. Make it LIVE
     -> Since the repository is not cloned from a git repository then -> Create an empty repository in github from the website.
+        -> Copy the HTTPS or SSH(if you have created it.) link.